Chan-man00/fogeye/README.md

 ## Limitations
 ### Overexposure

-Looking through the images in the dataset, you will notice that it was mostly avoided to face the cameras directly at the sun (which was shining almost every day in the [hot and dry summer of Salt Lake City](https://en.wikipedia.org/wiki/Climate_of_Salt_Lake_City)).
+Looking through the images in the old dataset, you will notice that it was mostly avoided to face the cameras directly at the sun (which was shining almost every day in the [hot and dry summer of Salt Lake City](https://en.wikipedia.org/wiki/Climate_of_Salt_Lake_City)).
 This was due to a limitation of the [OpenMV H7 cameras](https://openmv.io/products/openmv-cam-h7) used to capture the images.
 Their dynamic range is limited and they tend to be unable to resolve the high dynamic range when facing the sun directly.
+To cirvumvent the limited dynamic range, HDR was added to the cameras.
+More information was obtained from the foggy images with HDR because the camera sees more high dynamic (brightness) ranges.

 <p align="center">